Westminster Legal Policy Forum

 Digitalisation, AI & court processes

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those already due to attend include a parliamentary pass-holder from the House of Commons and officials from the Ministry of Justice; HM Courts and Tribunals Service; Ministry of Defence; Crown Prosecution Service; HM Revenue and Customs; National Audit Office; Ofcom; and Home Office.
+As well as key stakeholders, those already due to attend include parliamentary pass-holders from both Houses of Parliament and officials from the Ministry of Justice; HM Courts and Tribunals Service; Department for Science, Innovation and Technology; Department of Health and Social Care; Ministry of Defence; Crown Prosecution Service; HM Prison and Probation Service; HM Revenue and Customs; National Audit Office; Intellectual Property Office; Ofcom; Home Office; the Welsh Government.

 This on-demand pack includes